What is Deal Fatigue?

-Deal fatigue refers to a condition during negotiations where parties on either side of the negotiation begin to feel frustrated, helpless and exhausted with the unending negotiation process.
-Sometimes, members of negotiating teams tend to experience the feeling of giving up either due to the endless negotiations or failure to reach a consensus.
+Deal fatigue refers to a condition during negotiations where parties on either side of the negotiation begin to feel frustrated, helpless, or exhausted by the seemingly unending negotiation process.
+Sometimes, members of negotiating teams tend to experience the feeling of giving up, due to the failure to reach a consensus.

-Deal fatigue is common in mergers and acquisitions where parties tend to become adamant in compromising their proposals, which prolongs the negotiation process.
+Deal fatigue is common in mergers and acquisitions where parties tend to become adamant in their proposals and positions, which often prolongs the negotiation process.
 As a result, the parties may want to resign or exit the negotiation teams and focus on other more fulfilling tasks.

 The following are some of the common causes of deal fatigue in business negotiations:

 Unending deal process without a proper foundation

 Sometimes, negotiations may keep moving from one step to another without adopting a clear timeline of when the process will end.
 This usually occurs when there is no consensus on the timeline of the negotiations from the start, and parties are just moving from one step to another without making any definitive progress.